Best Mountain Bike Backpacks of 2024

 Fits Waist/hips: N/A, no waist strap

 We tested the Nathan Quickstart, which is designed for trail running and is in our Best Running Hydration Vest guide.
 But we wanted to test it for biking as a minimalist vest for mountain biking.
-Of the packs we tested, it's most akin to the Chase Vest.
+Of the packs we tested, it's most akin to the CamelBak Chase Vest.

 We think it’s a great kit with good ventilation and storage.
 However, it doesn’t have any inner pockets for keeping tools organized, which is important for biking (and isn't for running).
 We wouldn’t feel comfortable keeping much in the right shoulder strap pockets, which don’t secure well.